 Red Palm Oil for Hair

-How often can you use it: Daily.
+- How often can you use it: Weekly to daily

-Works well with: Pretty much everything—It's great as a leave-in conditioner and moisturizer.
+- Works well with: Pretty much everything—It's great as a leave-in conditioner and moisturizer.

 Hair Type Considerations